pimcore/generic-data-index-bundle/doc/04_Searching_For_Data_In_Index/README.md

 Each search is based on a search service (depending on the element type) and a search model defining the search query.
 The search models can be created with the [SearchProviderInterface](https://github.com/pimcore/generic-data-index-bundle/blob/1.x/src/Service/Search/SearchService/SearchProviderInterface.php)

+The regular way to search for assets, data objects or documents is to use the related search service.

 ## Asset Search Service